auperatech/VMSS2.0/docs/basic_node_creation/README.md

 $ mkdir histogram
 $ cd histogram
 $ init_vmss_node.sh
-init_vmss_node.sh
 This script will take you through a wizard to create the boiler-plate code for a new calulator/node.
 Enter vendor name [default=aupera]:
 Enter calculator name in snake_case [default=custom_logic]:histogram_overlay
-Enter calculator class name [default=CustomLogicCalculator]:HistogramOverlayCalculator Are you using existing options?
+Enter calculator class name [default=HistogramOverlayCalculator]:
+Are you using existing options?
 (Y/N) [default=N]:
 Enter option name in snake_case which should NOT be in existing option list: apl_common              epyc_resnet             packet_simulator